 As it turns out, we interviewed an author on our little radio show who also happened to be the host of a morning show in Chicago.
 Again, I'll spare you the details, but God put together a number of circumstances that enabled me to move from education to full-time ministry in major market radio.
 I went from interviewing that radio host, to working for him.
 Purely a "God thing".

-My gorgeous wife and I live with our four kids in Chicago.
+My gorgeous wife and I live with our five kids in Chicago.
 When most people say they live in "Chicago", they're lying.
 They actually live somewhere way outside of the city in the suburbs.
 We live in the REAL Chicago.
 Not just Chicago - the South Side of Chicago.

 I know what you're thinking - "wait a minute - I thought you're a white guy?"